lunadelinte/OwlNet/README.md

 Test data can be found in `src/main/resources/import.sql`.
 They are automatically loaded when Quarkus starts.

-### Test Script

-Tests are written as Bash scripts with curls instead of using Postman.

-The test file is located at `src/main/resources/tests.sh`.

-Use `sh tests.sh` on OSX, `./tests.sh` on Linux, and on Windows, please use WSL, thus `./tests.sh`.

-The script automatically logs in an Admin and a Member user and saves the Bearer tokens in bash variables.
-These are then used for the individual tests/requests.

-Additionally, one of my runs of the script is saved in `src/main/resources/test_outputs.txt`.

 ## Objective

 The development of OwlNet encompasses a prototype that integrates a server and client application, communicating via an HTTP API.
 The platform is designed with the following key actors: